-1. Disclaimer GEA / IAAF / IMI / SMTA / SMMT Industry Guidance and Best Practice - COVID-19 Protective Measures: Automotive Aftermarket Sector
+1. Disclaimer GEA / IAAF / IMI / SMTA / SMMT Industry Guidance and Best Practice - COVID-19 Protective Measures: Automotive Aftermarket Sector to comply with the current COVID-19 legislation and related Government guidance.

-Whilst GEA, IAAF, IMI, SMTA and SMMT endeavour to ensure that the content of information in its industry guidance is accurate and up-to-date at the date of publication, no representation or warranty, express or implied, is made as to its accuracy or completeness and therefore the information in the Industry Guidance should not be relied upon.
-It is each company's responsibility to comply with the current COVID-19 legislation and related Government guidance.
 Therefore, GEA, IAAF, IMI SMTA and SMMT information and guidance are not legally binding.
 Readers should always seek appropriate advice from a suitably qualified expert before taking, or refraining from taking, any action.
 GEA, IAAF, IMI, SMTA and SMMT disclaim liability for any loss, howsoever caused, arising directly or indirectly from reliance on the information in its industry guidance relating to COVID-19 as published on their websites.